rixx/2018.djangocon.eu/_posts/2018-01-05-speaker-mentors.md

 which everything else is built.
 To make DjangoCon Europe talks great for every attendee, we'll try to have some interesting talks for everyone – and the best thing you can do to help is to submit your talk!

+You're not sure what you could talk about?
+Consider these ideas (and keep in mind that this list is far from exhaustive):

+- Have you recently solved a problem at work or school that required learning a new technology?
+Tell us what you learned!
+- Have you launched something that went really well?
+Write a case study!
+Even better – did it go really badly?
+Tell us how to avoid the mistakes you made!
+- Do you have detailed knowledge about a non-computing area (say, music, or art, or history)?
+Are there stories from those communities about project management, communicating, or anything else that the Django community would benefit from learning about?
+- Do you belong to a particular cultural, cosial, or langauge grop that causes you problems when interacting with technology?
+Give us the "what everyone in tech should know about X" talk!
+- Is there something unexpected you made Django do, or an uncommon bug you ran into, hunted, reported and fixed?
+Or is there another little known process within Django or the Django community you ran into?
+Tell us about your experiences!

 ### Community

-Because we're not just looking for any old tech talk – we're looking for talks from, by (and about) our community.
+Because we're not just looking for any old tech talk – we're looking for talks from, by, and about our community.
 No issue relating to Django and the Django community is too big or too small to warrant a talk slot, open slots permitting.

 Now, we know that submitting a talk can be nerve-wracking even for experienced speakers, and even more so to people who